Thinkmill/monorepo/README.md

 An entrypoint is something that is intended to be imported outside of a package.
 All packages must have at least one entrypoint, this will generally be the root of the package so the entrypoint can be imported as the package name.
 Some packages may also have multiple entrypoints, for example how `react-dom` has `react-dom` and `react-dom/server`.

-Entrypoints should exist as directories with `package.json` files rather than files so that multiple build types like CommonJS and ES Modules can exist
+Entrypoints should exist as directories with `package.json` files rather than files so that multiple build types like CommonJS and ES Modules can exist.
+It's important to note that every package has least one entrypoint and this will generally be the root of the package.
+Entrypoints are not something special that are only on some packages, they exist everywhere but they're often not configured specially.

 #### When should a package have multiple entrypoints?